Looking for ideas for US East Coast road trips?

 Looking Glass Rock is a stunning sight from the overlook along the parkway before you drive the final stretch to Cherokee, the entrance to Great Smoky Mountains National Park, which you must definitely allow time to explore.

 Mid-fall is without a doubt the best time to drive the Blue Ridge Parkway, followed by summer.
-You’ll have good weather, and at peak in the fall (generally in October), the area offers epic leaf-peeping.
+You’ll have good weather, and at peak in the fall (generally in October), the area offers some of the best fall foliage in the USA for epic leaf peeping and apple picking.

 Suggested by us